 Throughout Aetolia's help files, you will find commands you can enter into the game referenced as a syntax.
 In general, most things you see in capital letters is something you can type into Aetolia as a valid command, however, especially when it comes to abilities, the syntax can get a bit more complicated and start looking quite confusing.

 If you are using a screenreader, this file can be a bit daunting.
-We recommend you try the helpfile HELP SYNTAX.
-That is, literally, type "help syntax" without the quotes.
+We recommend you try the helpfile HELP SCREENREADERS.
+That is, literally, type "help screenreaders" without the quotes.

 Syntax examples in Aetolia follow a fairly simple convention when it comes to showing you what you can do.
 Let's examine the following example: